awsdocs/aws-doc-sdk-examples/.tools/test/README.md

 * **All code** - The entire solution is deployable by using the AWS CDK

 ## Architecture
-In addition to the source code in this repository, this solution consists of the following CDK stacks:
+This solution consists of the following CDK stacks:

 | Stack                   | Function                                                          | Purpose                                                                                                                                                    |
 |-------------------------|-------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [Images](stacks/images) | Holds versions of language-specialized Docker images.             | Event-based production of ready-to-run Docker images for each [supported SDK](https://docs.aws.amazon.com/sdkref/latest/guide/version-support-matrix.html). |
 | [Admin](stacks/admin)   | Publishes a scheduled message to an Amazon Simple Notification Service (Amazon SNS) topic.                    | Centralized cron-based triggering of integration tests.                                                                                                    |
 | [Plugin](stacks/plugin) | Consumes a message to trigger integration tests on AWS Batch with AWS Fargate. | Federated integration testing of example code for each [supported SDK](https://docs.aws.amazon.com/sdkref/latest/guide/version-support-matrix.html).       |

+These stacks depend on the presence of an image within the Elastic Container Registry (ECR) repositories created by the Images stack.
+See [image-production](#1-image-production).

 ---